bob3000/kubernetes-workshop/README2.md

 1. Helm downloaded a `.tgz` archive from the repository with contents similar to those we just created
 2. It replaced the variables in the templates with the actual values
-3. Then it send the templated configurations to the Kubernetes API
+3. Then it sent the templated configurations to the Kubernetes API

 From here we will look at some files in more detail.

 #### The `Chart.yaml` files

 This file is as simple to explain as it is important.
 It contains mandatory meta-data such as the Chart's name and it's version.
-Helm already filled in the basic stuff for us so there is no need to change for now.
+It can also contain a list of dependent _Charts_.

 #### The `.helmignore` files